jrhut/elasticsearch-extract/README.md

 # Elasticsearch Query Extractor

-You will want to create a .env file containing the variables KIBANA_HOST, KIBANA_PORT, KIBANA_USER, KIBANA_SECRET.
+You will want to create a .env file containing the variables ELASTIC_HOST, ELASTIC_PORT, ELASTIC_USER, ELASTIC_SECRET.